NCCG is a small

 , http://www.factnet.org/Recommended_Books.htm .

-- Be aware that NCCG members have in some cases experienced
+- Be aware that NCCG members have in some

-delusions, psychotic episodes, and suicidal thoughts as a result of
+delusions, psychotic episodes, and suicidal thoughts as

 their cult involvement.
-When these things have happened, they have not
+When these things have happened,

 always been apparent to family

-members and friends due to the person hiding the experiences from them.
+members and friends due to the person hiding the

-In some cases it has been in the person's interest to get mental health
+In some cases it has been in the person's interest to

 professionals involved.